lukemorse/faust_test_app/docs/ios_audio_engine_entrypoints.md

 # iOS audio engine entry points

-Current iOS target is the default Flutter runner without a native audio engine.
+Current iOS target (as in the latest `main`) is the default Flutter runner without a native audio engine.
 Audio-specific code paths are limited to the standard Flutter `AppDelegate` bootstrap and a bridging header that exposes the generated Faust C wrapper to Swift.

 ## Existing native touchpoints
 - **`ios/Runner/AppDelegate.swift`**: Default Flutter entry point that simply registers plugins in `application(_:didFinishLaunchingWithOptions:)`.
 No audio session configuration, audio graphs, or render callbacks exist.